-The Fall Family Symposium, which had been scheduled for October 25th, 2014 has been postponed.
+The Spring Family Symposium, which had been scheduled for May 16th, 2015 has been postponed.

 At Seattle Public Schools, we recognize that when families are engaged in their children's education they achieve higher grades, have better attendance and behavior, complete more homework, and demonstrate a more positive attitude toward education.
 We are proud of the diversity of our students and families.
-We believe that building meaningful, authentic and culturally-inclusive partnerships with our families and their communities is the best way to ensure our students' success in school, careers and life Families can be involved in many ways.
+We believe that building meaningful, authentic and culturally-inclusive partnerships with our families and their communities is the best way to ensure our students' success in school, careers, and life.

 - Parent-Teacher conferences give families and teachers the opportunity to share information, solve problems, and establish relationships that directly contribute to student success.
 Find out how you can make the most of the Parent-Teacher Conference with your child's teacher.